Naming laws in China: Technical issues

-There are over 70,000 known Chinese characters, yet approximately only 32,232 are supported for computer input, including both Traditional and Simplified characters (see GBK (character encoding) etc. There is ongoing work in Unicode to support the others, see CJK Unified Ideographs).
+There are over 70,000 known Chinese characters, but as of 2009 approximately only 32,232 were supported for computer input, including both Traditional and Simplified characters (see GBK (character encoding) etc. There is ongoing work in Unicode to support the others, see CJK Unified Ideographs).
 As the government database of personal names is maintained digitally on government networks, input of rarer characters becomes virtually impossible, thus creating an irremovable restriction on permitted names.
 All citizens within the People's Republic of China must have their details registered on the government computer network, while those over the age of 16 must carry an identification card, known in China as a Resident Identity Card at all times.
 As these processes are all done electronically, having a name which is not supported by electronic input makes government registration and the management of ID cards much more difficult.

 Religious naming restrictions

 In 2017, the Chinese Communist Party enacted bans on a list of Muslim names it deemed "too extreme", or may have "connotations of holy war or of splittism (separatism)".
 Examples include "Islam", "Quran", "Mecca", "Jihad", "Imam", "Saddam", "Muhammad", "Hajj", and "Medina", among others.
+Legislation in 2017 made it illegal to give children names that the Chinese government deemed to "exaggerate religious fervor".